Lackawanna River water or watershed scenery in Pennsylvania

 Local plan

-Start with the Archbald gauge, Old Forge context, PFBC regulations, weather, and one legal access choice.
+Start with the Archbald gauge, Old Forge context, PFBC rules, weather, and one legal access choice.
 Fish protected edges, seams, riffle drops, and tailouts before committing to a long walk.

 Backup water